projectacrn/acrn-hypervisor/doc/tutorials/running_deb_as_user_vm.rst

-Before you start this tutorial, make sure the KVM tools are installed on the development machine and set **IGD Aperture Size to 512** in the BIOS settings (refer to :numref:`intel-bios-deb`).
-Connect two monitors to your Intel NUC:
+Before you start this tutorial, make sure the KVM tools are installed on the development machine and set **IGD Aperture Size to 512** in the BIOS settings.
+Connect two monitors to your
+Intel NUC:

 .. code-block:: none